toiletbril/toiletline/README.txt

 ------------------------------------------------------------------------------------
 Read a character without waiting and modify `tl_last_control_sequence`.

+`size` must be between 2 and 5: one UTF-8 character of up to four bytes plus the null terminator.
+A larger buffer traps the call.

 Returns:
 * TL_SUCCESS on a character;
 * TL_PRESSED_CONTROL_SEQUENCE on a control sequence (`tl_last_control_sequence`